esesmuedgars/IdeaKit/README.md

 ### AI-powered code assistant

 [GitHub Copilot](https://copilot.github.com) is available as a Visual Studio Code extension.
 It uses the provided context to synthesizes suggestions for whole lines or entire functions to match.
 During the technical preview of GitHub Copilot, access is limited to a small group of testers.
 Join the [waitlist](https://github.com/features/copilot/signup) if you would like to receive a chance to try it out.
-Additionally, have a laugh at a hilarious remark [Marcin Krzyzanowski](https://twitter.com/krzyzanowskim) made in his Twitter [post](https://twitter.com/krzyzanowskim/status/1410320595221463044).
+Additionally, a hilarious remark [Marcin Krzyzanowski](https://twitter.com/krzyzanowskim) made in his Twitter [post](https://twitter.com/krzyzanowskim/status/1410320595221463044) made me laugh, check it out!

 ### `DocC` archived and analyzed